davidlj95/ngx/projects/ngx-meta/e2e/README.md

 #### E2E tests

-Use the `ngx-meta/e2e: meta *` run configurations to run E2E tests without having to open the Cypress UI.
+Use the `ngx-meta/e2e:` run configurations to run E2E tests without having to open the Cypress UI.
 Tests will appear integrated inside WebStorm.
 Remember to serve a sample app first.

 ## Quirks